List of Runaways story arcs: Dead Ringers

-During a super-human fight with "a dragon lady", young Molly Hayes is knocked unconscious, and washes up down into a sewer system.
+During a super-human fight with "a dragon lady", Molly Hayes is knocked unconscious, and washes up down into a sewer system.
 After waking, she finds that she has been "recruited" by the Provost, who runs a crime ring that uses children to commit thefts.
 With much strategics, Molly leads her classmates into a defeat of the Provost.
 Although Molly invites them to join the team, all disagree - saying they would all go to their families.
 After going home, Molly has a dream that shows her deepest desire: to go home with her parents.